dougeby/IntuneDocs/intune/conditional-access-intune-reassign.md

 <br></br>
 - Require compliant device **OR** use the approved app.
 	- You should set your conditional access policy using the [Intune classic portal](https://manage.microsoft.com) and the [Intune App Protection blade](https://portal.azure.com/#blade/Microsoft_Intune/SummaryBlade/0).

+> [!TIP]
+> This topic provides screenshots comparing the user experience in both Intune classic portal and the new Azure portal.

 ## To re-assign Intune device-based conditional access policies